The Truth About Carbs

 Carbs contain soluble and insoluble fiber.
 The soluble fiber helps to lower cholesterol and improve blood glucose control, and the insoluble fiber adds bulk, keeping you regular.

-What is the difference between "good" and "bad" Carbs?
+What is the difference between simple and complex Carbs?

-In the nutrition world, carbohydrates are often referred to as "complex" and "simple," which the diet industry has deemed "good and "bad."
+In the nutrition world, carbohydrates are often referred to as "simple" or "complex."

-Complex carbohydrates are unprocessed, contain fiber and are naturally found in foods such as fruits, vegetables and whole grains.
-The body recognizes these carbs and puts them to work, giving you the energy you need for day-to-day tasks and using their nutrients to support healthy body function.
+Complex carbohydrates, on the other hand, are typically less processed (or unprocessed), containing fiber and other vitamins and minerals, naturally occurring in foods such as fruits, vegetables and whole grains.
+The body recognizes these carbs and puts them to work, giving you the energy you need for day-to-day tasks and using their accompanying nutrients to support a variety of healthy body functions.

-Does this mean you can't eat the crackers, chips or muffins?
-No, it simply means limiting your consumption of these kinds of carbs while help you better support your overall health and wellness.
+Does this mean you can't enjoy crackers, chips or muffins?
+No, it simply means a balanced diet that includes both fun foods and nutrient dense foods is going to best support your health and overall wellness.

-Each macronutrient has its own job to do -- protein, healthy fat and carbohydrates -- and the body needs each of these to support and maintain healthy body function.
-When one nutrient is severely lacking, it forces the others to try and take on its role, which strains the body and its abilities to perform, feel and function its best.
-Not to mention the mental trauma that restricting food groups can create by creating a "good" and "bad" narrative when it comes to the foods we eat.
+Each macronutrient has its own job to do: protein, fat and carbohydrates.
+And the body needs each of these to support and maintain healthy body function.
+When one nutrient is lacking, it forces the others to try and take on its role, which strains the body and its abilities to perform, feel and function at its best.

 How many carbohydrates does your body need?

-It depends on several factors: your age, activity level, current weight and/or weight loss goals, and current health state.
-The general recommendation is that carbohydrates make up 35-65% of your total daily caloric intakes (based on a 2,000 calorie diet).
-Ideally aiming for the more nutrient dense complex carbs that are found in fruits, vegetables, legumes, beans and whole grains in order to reap the greatest nutritional benefit.
+Nutrition is not one-size-fits-all.
+The amount of carbohydrates that is going to be best support your body depends on several factors: your age, activity level, current weight and/or weight loss goals, and current health for example.
+The general recommendation is that 35-65% of your daily caloric intake come from carbs (based on a 2,000 calorie diet).
+Start by asking, what can I ADD to my plate?
+Foods such as fruits, vegetables, legumes, beans, dairy products and whole grains are going to offer you the greatest nutritional benefit, helping you feel and function your best.

 Examples of Complex Carbs